treosh/lighthouse-plugin-field-performance/CONTRIBUTING.md

 npm run mock-run # test UI with mock data
 ```

+`lighthouse-plugin-field-performance` folder is made of symlinks for a simple local testing.

 #### 3. Improve the plugin

 Write your patch.
 Improve the plugin to help capture Field Performance.